 - Granulated sugar

 - Almond milk.
 Or whole milk.
-I used almond milk to keep them dairy free.
+I used almond milk to keep them vegan

 how to make strawberry tamales

-What you want is coarsely ground corn that has lard, baking powder, and salt already added to it, ready to be used to make tamales.
-It is usually labeled: Masa quebrada para tamales or masa preparada quebrada para tamales.
-Meaning: Coarsely ground masa for tamales.
+Make the masa dough.
+For this recipe we use fresh corn masa.
+It is coarsely ground corn that has lard (or vegetable shortening), baking powder, and salt already added to it, ready to be used to make tamales.
+It is usually labeled: Masa quebrada para tamales or masa preparada quebrada para tamales (see image below), meaning: coarsely ground masa for tamales.
+Look for it in the refrigerator section of your local Latin market.

 They could also have masa para tortillas which is a more finely ground masa for making corn tortillas.
 Don’t use that, it’s not the same.